 Advantages of Plug Valve:

 Simple and Reliable: Plug valves have a simple design to operate and maintain.
-The rotation of the plug makes them effective in maintaining fluid movement.
+The plug rotation carries out the whole work and decides on opening and closing.

 Good Sealing Performance: Plug valves can provide a tight seal by avoiding leakages.
-It prevents wastage or potential hazards by ensuring the closure of flow.
+It enables quick closure and less waste accumulation.

 Advantages of Ball Valve:

-Easy Operation: Ball valves operate easily, even with a simple handle or lever.
+Easy Operation: Ball valves operate efficiently, even with a simple handle or lever.
 Their quick turning allows for convenient opening or closing of the valve.

 Excellent Flow Control: Ball valves provide excellent flow control capabilities.
-When open, the ball allows an unobstructed flow through the valve.
+On opening, the ball valve gives a streamlined flow to the liquids.

 Disadvantages of Plug Valve:

-High Torque: Plug valves need significant force.
+High Torque: Plug valves need significant force to start.
 It is common in larger sizes or when dealing with high-pressure fluids.
-It turns them challenging for individuals with limited strength.

 Size and Weight: Plug valves, especially larger ones, can be bulky and heavy.
 This can make installation and handling more challenging.
-They need extra support and space considerations.
+They need extra support and space to fit with the equipment.

 Limited to Full Open or Full Closed Positions:

 Plug valves operate in fully open or closed positions.
-They may not offer the flexibility of partial opening for fine-tuning flow rates.
+They may not offer the flexibility of partial opening to regulate flow rates.

 Disadvantages of Ball Valve:

-Pressure Drop: Ball valves can cause a pressure drop when fully open.
+Pressure Drop: Under some conditions, ball valves can cause pressure drops.
 It means there can be a decrease in pressure across the valve.
 It may affect the system’s performance downstream.

-Limited Resistance to Corrosion: Ball valves resist corrosion, but aggressive chemicals can harm.
-Proper material selection is crucial for compatibility and longevity.
+Limited Resistance to Corrosion: Ball valves are corrosion-resistant, but abrasive chemicals can be damaging.
+Proper material selection is crucial for long-term adaptability.

 |Properties.||Plug Valve.||Ball Valve.|